Joaxin/PinsfloraLangs/fr/phrases.md

 # Phrases

-## _Bonjour !_
+## Bonjour !

 _Bonjour_ is a universal greeting that can be spoken to anyone at any time.
-In France, greeting people is very important, and some will even say _bonjour_ aloud when entering a public room or bus. _Bon après-midi_ is often used as a farewell in the afternoon, while _bonsoir_ is an evening greeting.
+In France, greeting people is very important, and some will even say _bonjour_ aloud when entering a public room or bus.

+Bon après-midi is often used as a farewell in the afternoon, while bonsoir is an evening greeting.

 * Greetings: _bonjour_, _bonsoir_ \(plus _bon matin_ in Québec only\)
 * Farewells: _bonne journée_, _bon après-midi_, _bonne soirée_, _bonne nuit_

-## Idioms

-Many words or phrases cannot be translated literally between English and French because their usages are idiomatic.
-For instance, consider _« Ça va ? »_, which means "How are you?"
-The literal translation of the French is "That goes?", but this is nonsensical in English.
-It is very important to identify idioms in both languages and learn how to translate them properly.

 ## Liaisons